-We simulate the process of instruction set development with five datasets and perform InsBank evolution on them with PIBE.
-We evaluate the general instruction following capability of fine-tuned models on AlpacaEval \citep{benchmark-alpaca-eval}, MT-Bench \citep{benchmark-mtbench} and IFEval \citep{benchmark-ifeval}.
+We simulate the instruction set development with five datasets and perform InsBank evolution on them with PIBE and we elaborate on the rationale for selecting these datasets in Appendix~\ref{appendix: Justification of Data Composition}.
+We evaluate the general instruction following capability of fine-tuned models on AlpacaEval \citep{benchmark-alpaca-eval}, MT-Bench \citep{benchmark-mtbench}, IFEval \citep{benchmark-ifeval}, OpenLLM Leaderboard \citep{benchmark-open-llm-leaderboard-v1} and FollowBench \citep{benchmark-followbench}.
 Experimental results show that PIBE outperforms the baselines and successfully evolves the instruction bank in parallel with the development of instruction sets.
 Besides, analysis on orderliness of InsBank indicates that users can flexibly select a smaller subset based on their budget.
 Ours contributions can be summarized as follows: \begin{itemize}[nosep] \item We propose InsBank, a dynamic framework for evolving instruction subsets alongside the development of instruction data, enabling continuous alignment improvements.

 \item We develop Progressive Instruction Bank Evolution (PIBE), an efficient approach that leverages a memory-enhanced diversity score and seamlessly integrates it with quality scores for optimal subset selection.